Custom instrumentation for Ruby

 sql = 'SELECT * FROM posts ORDER BY created_at DESC LIMIT 1' Appsignal.instrument('fetch.custom_database', 'Fetch latest post', sql) do # ... end

-sample pages.
-When passing in an SQL query, you can use
+When passing in an SQL query as the body, you can use

 Body format supports formatters to scrub the given data in the